onOfficeGmbH/sdk/CONTRIBUTING.md

   Try always to create the best possible solution.
 * Use readable and understandable commit messages, so the reviewer can understand the intention of each commit.

+## Running the Tests

+The tests of this project consist on two [test suites](https://phpunit.readthedocs.io/en/9.5/organizing-tests.html).
+These are named _unit_ and _integration_ for unit tests and integration tests, respectively.
+Running the unit tests should be no harder that running `./vendor/bin/phpunit --testsuite unit`,  while executing the integration tests requires the binaries `faketime` and `ncat` to be in the `$PATH`.
+The integration tests can be run by typing `./vendor/bin/phpunit --testsuite integration`.